Today we’re on the hunt for the very best treadmill under £1000 on the market in 2022.

 One of the key staples of fitness is cardiovascular training, and one of the simplest and best ways to get that is running.

-But running from home isn’t easy, especially in 2021, with everything going on in the world.
-Which is why sales of home treadmills has spiked in the last few months.
+But running from home isn’t easy, especially in 2022, with everything going on in the world.
+This is why sales of home treadmills have spiked in the last few months.

 But making the choice can be hard, especially with the sheer variety of options out there.
-Which is why we wrote this guide to help you make an informed choice.
+We wrote this guide to help you make an informed choice.
 Here’s what you need to know.

 Why own a treadmill?